cooperrc/computational-mechanics/projects/03_IVP-project.md

   name: python3
 ---

-# Initial Value Problems - Project
+# Project_03 - Engineering Design of rocket flights

 ![Initial condition of firework with FBD and sum of momentum](../images/firework.png)